Evaan2001/Peer-To-Peer-Chat/README.md

 ##### Things to note:

-1. This chat network only works on 1 device or across a LAN (Local Area Network) system; no internet capabilities yet!
-If you want to test this out and don't have a LAN set up, you can start multiple terminal windows in your device and each of those terminal windows can serve as 1 user (more on this below).
+1. This chat network only works on 1 device or across a LAN (Local Area Network) setup; no internet capabilities yet!
+If you want to test this out and don't have a LAN setup, you can start multiple terminal windows in your device and each of those terminal windows can serve as 1 user (more on this below).
-2. The basic syntax for joining as a client is `./p2pchat <username> [<peer> <port number>]`.
+2. The basic syntax for joining as a client is `./p2pchat <username> <peer> <port number>`.
 If your device is a member of a LAN system, the `peer` value would be your device's LAN ID/name.
-If you are starting multiple terminal windows in your non-LAN device, your `peer` will be `localhost`.
+If you are starting multiple terminal windows in 1 device, your `peer` will be `localhost`.

 ##### How to run: